-\item Outlier fraction: the fraction of prediction exceeding $\sim 2\sigma$ errors of the typical mass estimates from dynamical analyses.
-In particular we have found that this corresponds to $\pm0.3$ dex for DynPop, being 0.15dex about the average errors in that sample (see K+23).
+\item The outlier fraction: the fraction of prediction exceeding $\sim 2\sigma$ errors of the typical mass estimates from dynamical analyses.
+In particular, we have found that this corresponds to $\pm0.3$ dex for DynPop, being 0.15 dex about the average errors in that sample (see K+23).
 In case of log-normal errors, we expect a 5\% outliers, as an acceptable outlier fraction. \end{enumerate}

-In all the Eqs. above, $N$ is total number of the data points, $y^i_{\rm pred}$ is the output data from ML, $y^i_{\rm true}$ is the value from the training set of ML and $\hat{y}_{\rm true}$ is the mean value of the true value.
-RSS means residual sum of squares and TSS means total sum of square. $R^2$ is a statistical measure used to assess the goodness of fit of a regression.
+In all equations above, $N$ represents the total number of data points, while the variable y refers to the output of the \mla, which is also known as the target (hence, $y^i$ represents the value of the $i$-th output), the subscripts ``true'' and ``pred'' indicate the true and predicted values respectively and $\hat{y}$ denotes the mean value of y.
+Furthermore, RSS indicates the residual sum of squares and TSS indicates the total sum of squares. $R^2$ is a statistical measure used to assess the goodness of fit of a regression.
 By definition, $R^2$ ranges from 0 to 1, with $R^2=1$ meaning the perfect fit.
 However, in practical cases RSS can be larger than TSS, making $R^2<0$.
 In these cases, the ML fails to make the prediction.
-It is important to note that $R^2$ alone does not quantify the quality of a regression model: e.g., it does not consider the complexity of the model, the significance of individual predictors, or the presence of overfitting.
+It is important to note that $R^2$ alone does not quantify the quality of a regression model; for example, it does not consider the complexity of the model, the significance of individual predictors, or the presence of overfitting.
 Therefore, $R^2$ in used in conjunction with other metrics.
 MSE and MAE are both commonly used metrics for evaluating the performance of a regression model.
 They quantify the average magnitude of errors between the predicted values and the actual values.
 Both MSE and MAE are defined to be non-negative, with lower values indicating better performances of the ML tool.
-Finally, $\rho$ describe the linear correlation between true value and the predict value.
+Finally, $\rho$ describes the linear correlation between the true value and the predicted value.
 It ranges from -1 (perfect anti-correlation) to 1 (perfect correlation).
 For the purpose of our analysis, when comparing predictions with ground truth, the closer $\rho$ and $R^2$ are to 1 and the closer MAE and MSE to 0, the better the performances of the \mla\ are.